-The Scholars curriculum, Intersections: Seeking the Common Good, offers three kinds of seminars:
+The Scholars curriculum offers three kinds of seminars:

 “Then and Now” courses take a historical and interdisciplinary approach to foundational topics in the liberal arts, focused on major questions that have emerged in the human quest for the common good.
 Their goal is to enrich students’ liberal arts education by helping them understand major crossroads in the development of human responses to questions about the natural world, human society, and ultimate meaning and values.
 These courses will examine the major conceptual developments that have shaped the modern world.